 It goes without saying this is a very difficult and challenging time for everyone and as a front line support providers we are at the front of this battle.
-As we enter into another 3 weeks of UK wide lockdown measures we will continue to be tested, and there will be good days and bad days for us all.

 The work everyone does across Drive from our front line staff to central office staff to management is pivotal in ensuring we continue to provide a vital service to individuals we support.
 While our central office has had to close (inline with government guidelines) we are all still very much here and doing our best to ensure that Drive continues to be the dynamic organisation it always has been, throughout this pandemic.

 In the weeks leading up to the initial lock down we had set up a Business Continuity Team who were already meeting regularly to ensure that we were starting to put in place what was needed to ensure our normal business operations could continue.
 We have had to think outside of the box and have embraced new technology and remote working practices in order to ensure continuity of quality service provision across all departments – this has been a learning curve for us all!

 Our Senior Management Team are meeting regularly to ensure best practice is maintained and deliver rapid responses to any issues.
 In addition, to this an emergency decisions sub-committee has been created to ensure we are doing all we can to manage Drive in the strongest way during this pandemic.

 When lockdown came into effect we had to adapt to the “new normal” over night.
 Our central office staff are working remotely from home and have been given what they need to ensure they can carry on with their normal day to day work.
 Getting this new remote working environment set up has created a huge body of work but thanks to our IT Team our normal day to day business operations have been able to continue.